Medical assistants are an important part of any hospital or medical facility. They provide clinical and administrative support for physicians.

 It is vital to take into account the externship program for the medical assistant course.
 Where will your externship be carried out?
 Who will be giving you hands-on training?
 Will you be able to work directly with physicians, or other health care providers?

 Lastly, does the medical assistant program offer job placement assistance?
 Some vocational schools or community colleges have ongoing relationships with local medical offices and can help you get a job after completing your training program.
 Be sure to ask prospective schools about their job placement rate for graduating students.
-For graduation year 2018-19, the adjusted job placement rate at MTI College is 100%, and the unadjusted job placement rate was 78%.
+For graduation year 2018-19, the adjusted job placement rate at Campus, formerly MTI College, is 100%, and the unadjusted job placement rate was 78%.

 How long is a medical assistant program?